Get us in your inbox

 Advertising

-There’s visiting a place – and then there’s visiting it at Christmas.
-The most magical time of the year has a habit of transforming destinations around the world in spectacular ways: cities get decked out in dazzling decorations, streets teem with local traditions and squares are taken over by pop-up festive markets dishing out stocking fillers and seasonal treats.
+The most magical time of the year has a habit of transforming destinations around the world: cities get decked out in dazzling decorations, streets teem with local traditions and squares are taken over by pop-up festive markets.

 That said, some destinations are great to visit at Christmas for precisely the opposite reason: because you might not even realise it’s Christmas at all.
-Who hasn’t sometimes wanted to forget the holiday exists, head somewhere that Christmas isn’t a thing, and come home when the madness is over?
+Who hasn’t sometimes wanted to hibernate in the sun until the madness is over?

 RECOMMENDED: